TYPO3-Documentation/TYPO3CMS-Reference-TCA/Documentation/ColumnsConfig/Type/Check/LabeledToggle.rst

 Labeled toggle checkbox
 =======================

-This page describes the :ref:`check <columns-check>` type with the :ref:`renderType <columns-check-properties-renderType>` :php:`'checkboxLabeledToggle'`.
+The checkbox type with the

-A toggle switch where both states can be labelled (ON/OFF, Visible / Hidden or alike).
+:ref:`renderType checkboxLabeledToggle <columns-check-properties-renderType>` is displayed as a toggle switch where both states can be labelled (:guilabel`ON/OFF`, :guilabel`Visible/Hidden` or alike).

+.. include:: /Includes/Images/Styleguide/RstIncludes/Checkbox19.rst.txt
+.. include:: /Includes/Images/Styleguide/RstIncludes/Checkbox21.rst.txt

 Its state can be inverted via :ref:`invertStateDisplay
 <columns-check-properties-invertStateDisplay>`